DFE-Digital/sts-content-support/README.md

   - s190d01-cands-kv/access_policies
 - The secrets should be pulled from the keyvault by using them settings.
 You may need to add your public IP to the firewall on the keyvault
   - s190d01-cands-kv/networking
+- Run the application using the http profile
+- Go to URL/content/SLUG to test